Updated April 6, 2026

 Take advantage of access to industry leaders

-Don’t overlook the amazing opportunity to learn from and talk with leaders doing amazing things in the industry and their local (and beyond) communities.
-And be sure to tell them what you’re working on too.
+GCUC is always packed with industry leaders and game-changers.
+Don’t overlook this rare opportunity to learn from and talk with people doing amazing things in the industry and their local (and beyond) communities.

 Make some friends

-These are your people!
-Make some friends, reach out to people you haven’t met yet, grab a coffee with someone new, introduce yourself.
-You just might make a connection that will help elevate your business and/or last a lifetime.
+Coworking people are your people!
+Make some friends, reach out to operators you haven’t met yet, grab a coffee with someone new, introduce yourself.
+You just might make a connection that will help elevate your business and form a friendship that will last a lifetime.
+I certainly have.

 Have fun